-All units have a decor matching quilted comforter with matching shams and an accent pillow included as part of the standard package.
+All units have a decor-matching quilted bedspread with matching coverlet shams and an accent pillow included as part of the standard package.
 The recommended cleaning instructions for these items are Dry Clean Only.
 The materials used to make these have been treated and dry cleaning will preserve this treatment.